 At Lucky 6 Marketing we believe in great content.
 We operate our social media service on a content first system.
 If the content is good and if the content is valuable to your audience then it will naturally be seen by others.
-Basically your content has to be amazing!
+Basically, your content has to be amazing!

-We feel that a SMO first policy leads to poor content.
+We feel that an SMO first policy leads to poor content.
 Rather than being written for the target market, social media updates are written for computer algorithms.
 They are written for the sole purpose to contain key search words.

 I do understand that a good and competent marketing agency can achieve both of the above simultaneously.
-However I believe many do not.
+However, I believe many do not.
 It is my worry that many try SMO and do a bad job.
 Offering a social media management service that is sub-standard can often damage a client’s reputation.

 For us, this management style falls within the same category as those that buy fake followers.
-A practise operated just to make a social media profile look good because it has a large following.
+A practice operated just to make a social media profile look good because it has a large following.
 However, this large audience is often lacking any value as most of these paid for profiles are fake.

 I suppose what I am getting at is that we believe social media should not be gamed.
-It should be honest, contain quality and have integrity.
+It should be honest, contain quality and has integrity.
 You should do it the hard way.
 Build a reputation, connect with real people and use it for the long-term.

 Are my worries unfounded or do you feel the same?
 Your opinion is very much welcome.